“Picoult has a remarkable ability to make us share her characters' feelings.”

 —Courier Mail (Queensland, Australia)

 I get up at 5:30 AM and walk three miles with my friend Joan - that’s the only time of day I have to exercise, but I really do it for the gossip.
-By 7 AM I’m back home, helping to get the kids ready for school.
+By 7 AM I’m back home.
 They’re 17, 15, and 13, now.
 My husband, who is half antiques dealer/half stay-at-home-dad, is fully responsible for making my life run smoothly - whether that means carpooling the kids, packing their lunches, or being the sole parent when I’m off for months at a time on tour.
 Oh, and he brings me coffee and lunch and is gorgeous.
 (Yes, you all should be quite jealous!)
 I answer my emails for about 1 hour in the morning.
 Then I write, research, or edit until around 4 PM.

 The fans.
 Who wouldn’t want to wake up to daily emails telling you how fantastic your writing is?
 Also, the fact that I do what I absolutely love to do.
 I don’t think many people can say that about their jobs.